Sandra Cisneros: Place

 When Cisneros describes the aspirations and struggles of Chicanas, the theme of place often emerges.
-Place refers not only to her novels' geographic locations, but also to the positions her characters hold within their social context.
-Chicanas frequently occupy Anglo-dominated and male-dominated places where they are subject to a variety of oppressive and prejudicial behaviors; one of these places that is of particular interest to Cisneros is the home.
-As literary critics Deborah L. Madsen and Ramón Saldívar have described, the home can be an oppressive place for Chicanas where they are subjugated to the will of male heads-of-household, or in the case of their own home, it can be an empowering place where they can act autonomously and express themselves creatively.
-In The House on Mango Street the young protagonist, Esperanza, longs to have her own house: "Not a flat.
+Place refers not only to her novels' geographic locations, but also to the positions her characters hold, within their social context.
+Chicanas frequently occupy Anglo-dominated and male-dominated places, where they are subject to a variety of oppressive and prejudicial behaviors; one of these places that is of particular interest to Cisneros is the home.
+As literary critics Deborah L. Madsen and Ramón Saldívar have described, the home can be an oppressive place for Chicanas, where they are subjugated to the will of male heads-of-household, or in the case of their own home, it can be an empowering place, where they can act autonomously and express themselves, creatively.
+In The House on Mango Street, the young protagonist, Esperanza, longs to have her own house: "Not a flat.
 Not an apartment in back.
 Not a man's house.
 Not a daddy's.
 A house all my own.
 With my porch and my pillow, my pretty purple petunias.
 My books and my stories.
 My two shoes waiting beside the bed.
 Nobody to shake a stick at.
 Nobody's garbage to pick up after."
 An aspiring writer, Esperanza yearns for "a space for myself to go, clean as paper before the poem."
-She feels discontented and trapped in her family home, and witnesses other women in the same position.
-According to Saldívar, Cisneros communicates through this character that a woman needs her own place in order to realize her full potential—a home which is not a site of patriarchal violence, but instead "a site of poetic self-creation."
-One source of conflict and grief for Cisneros's Chicana characters is that the male-dominated society in which they live denies them this place.
-Critics such as Jacqueline Doyle and Felicia J. Cruz have compared this theme in Cisneros's work to one of the key concepts in Virginia Woolf's famous essay "A Room of One's Own", that "a woman must have money and a room of her own if she is to write fiction," or put another way, "economic security" and personal liberty are necessary for "artistic production."
+She feels discontented and trapped in her family home, and she witnesses other women in the same position.
+According to Saldívar, Cisneros communicates, through this character, that a woman needs her own place, in order to realize her full potential—a home which is not a site of patriarchal violence, but instead "a site of poetic self-creation."
+One source of conflict and grief, for Cisneros's Chicana characters, is that the male-dominated society in which they live denies them this place.
+Critics such as Jacqueline Doyle and Felicia J. Cruz have compared this theme in Cisneros's work to one of the key concepts in Virginia Woolf's famous essay "A Room of One's Own", that "a woman must have money and a room of her own, if she is to write fiction," or, put another way, "economic security" and personal liberty are necessary for "artistic production".